DurthVadr/KafkaFL/README.md

 - `client.py`: Implements the `FederatedClient` class, which trains a local model on the CIFAR-10 dataset and communicates with the server.

 ### Common Modules
-- `common/model.py`: Defines the CNN model architecture for CIFAR-10 classification.
+- `common/model.py`: Defines model architectures for CIFAR-10 classification, including a standard CNN and LeNet.
-- `common/lightweight_model.py`: Provides a smaller model option that uses fewer resources.
 - `common/data.py`: Handles loading and preprocessing the CIFAR-10 dataset.
 - `common/serialization.py`: Provides utilities for serializing and deserializing model weights.
 - `common/kafka_utils.py`: Contains functions for Kafka communication.